Common surface features of Mars: Medusae Fossae Formation

 The Medusae Fossae Formation is a soft, easily eroded deposit that extends for nearly 1,000 km along the equator of Mars.
 Sometimes the formation appears as a smooth and gently undulating surface; however, in places it is wind-sculpted into ridges and grooves.
 Radar imaging has suggested that the region may contain either extremely porous rock (for example volcanic ash) or deep layers of glacier-like ice deposits amounting to about the same quantity as is stored in Mars' south polar cap.

 The lower portion (member) of Medusae Fossae Formation contains many patterns and shapes that are thought to be the remains of streams.
 It is believed that streams formed valleys that were filled and became resistant to erosion by cementation of minerals or by the gathering of a coarse covering layer.
 These inverted stream beds are sometimes called sinuous ridges or raised curvilinear features.
 They may be a kilometer or so in length.
 Their height ranges from a meter to greater than 10 meters, while the width of the narrow ones is less than 10 meters.

 The wind has eroded the surface of the formation into a series of linear ridges called yardangs.
 These ridges generally point in the direction of the prevailing winds that carved them and demonstrate the erosive power of Martian winds.
 The easily eroded nature of the Medusae Fossae Formation suggests that it is composed of weakly cemented particles, and was most likely formed by the deposition of wind-blown dust or volcanic ash.
 Layers are seen in parts of the formation.
 A resistant caprock on the top of yardangs has been observed in Viking, Mars Global Surveyor, and HiRISE photos.
 Very few impact craters are visible throughout the area so the surface is relatively young.

 Medusae Fossae Formation as seen with Mars Odyssey's THEMIS.
 Notice elongated formations called yardangs.

 Yardangs of various sizes, as seen by HiRISE under HiWish program.

 Yardangs of various sizes, as seen by HiRISE under HiWish program.

 Yardangs formed in light-toned material and surrounded by dark, volcanic basalt sand, as seen by HiRISE under HiWish program.

 Close-up image of yardangs, as seen by HiRISE under HiWish program.
 Arrows point to transverse aeolian ridges, TAR's, a type of dune.
 Note this is an enlargement of the previous image from HiRISE.

-Layers in lower member of Medusae Fossae Formation, as seen by HiRISE.
-Location is Aeolis quadrangle.